 No. Indicator Description 1 Zone display/select switch Displays the location description, if programmed, for the corresponding zone.
 When enabling or disabling a zone, pressing the switch selects the corresponding zone in the zone list.
 Note: This switch is not available on all LED/switch card models.
-2 Active LED Red or yellow LED that indicates the corresponding zone is active (red = fire alarm zone, yellow = supervisory or monitor zone) 3 Trouble LED Yellow LED that indicates the corresponding zone is in a trouble state
+2 Active LED Red or yellow LED that i (red = fire alarm zone, ye Red or yellow LED that indicates the corresponding zone is active (red = fire alarm zone, yellow = supervisory or monitor zone) 3 Trouble LED Yellow LED that indicates the corresponding zone is in a trouble state